Kartapuce/kartapuce.github.io/_standards/nist csf.md

 {% include gallery id="gallery1" type="center" %}

+**Note:** The CSF introduces the *Governance* function.
+But what does governance mean?! :flushed: The security governance is the structure needed to steer a cybersecurity program toward achieving their enterprise goals. :blossom:
+{: .notice--warning}

+The CSF Core functions are broken down into Categories and Subcategories.
+Let's review that!

+{% include gallery id="gallery2" type="center" %}

 ## CSF Profiles and Tiers

 The CSF Organizational Profile describe a **current** and **target** cybersecurity posture.
 They are used to understand, tailor, assess, prioritize, and communicate the CSF Core’s outcomes.